ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 ## CNAME Record

-CNAME records MAY be used instead of TXT records.
-Note that CNAME records cannot co-exist with any other data; what happens when both a CNAME and other records exist depends on the DNS implementation, and such configurations might break in unexpected ways.
-If a CNAME is added for continuous authorization, and a TXT record is added for a different service, the TXT record might work but the CNAME record might break.
-See {{cname-examples}} for examples.
+CNAME records MAY be used instead of TXT records, but they should not be placed at the same domain name that is being validated.
+This is for the same reason already cited in {{pitfalls}}.
+CNAME records cannot co-exist with other data, and there may already be other record types that exist at the domain name.
+Instead, as with the TXT record recommendation, an application specific label should be added as a subdomain of the domain to be verified.
+This ensures that the CNAME does not collide with other record types.
+In practice, many application services that employ CNAMEs today use a random subdomain label, which also works to avoid collisions.
+But adding an application specific component makes it easier for the domain owner to keep track of why and for what service a verifying record has been deployed.

+Note that some DNS implementations permit the deployment of CNAME records co-existing with other record types.
+These implementations are in violation of the DNS protocol.
+Furthermore, they can cause resolution failures in unpredictable ways depending on the behavior of DNS resolvers, the order in which query types for the name are processed etc. In short, they cannot work reliably and these implementations should be fixed.

 ### Delegated Domain Control Validation {#delegated}